CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab2_Ex1_SetUp_PasswordReset.md

 1. In your web browser at the upper right corner of the page, select your account name, and then select **Sign in with a different account**.

-1. Sign in as **AllanD@yourtenant.onmicrosoft.com** with the password that was assigned by your lab hosting service.
+1. Sign in as **AllanD@yourtenant.onmicrosoft.com** with the password that was provided in the Environment tab.

 1. Browse to the self service password registration page at [https://aka.ms/ssprsetup](https://aka.ms/ssprsetup).